jju/stubbl/teams/glorioushounds.md

 ## History

 The Hounds fought and fought in the old-era to gain admission to the Green Cup circuit.
 When they finally did, they came in second place with a match that just didn't measure up to even average play.
-And then it was the last season to be played.
+And then it was the last season to be played before the interruption.

 The Hounds couldn't make their new lineup of rookies play worth a damn in Green Cup VI, but since then they've been generally much better.
-They were projected to be Heaps champions in GCX, but ended up last place in the division.
+They were projected to be Heaps champions again in GCX, but ended up last place in the division.
 No one could really tell why things went so poorly, but they did.

+Winning the fourth UBBL Challenge after that execrable season was the second best thing they could do for their team psyche.

 #### Projection GCXI

 W-D-L 8-0-7

-Division Champion
+This season there's no way they roll over and come in last place again.
+They have the taste of winning and will be able to take advantage of a division that has no clear favourite apart from them.
+If they can do better than conference champions remains to be seen.

-### Stars & Scrubs
+### Stars

+> **Currently active players** are highlighted and modern-era players whose careers are over are not marked. *Old-era players* have incomplete statistics.

 | Player           | Team        | Position      | W | D | L | GP | TD | Cp | Int | BH | SI | Ki | MVP | SPP |
 |------------------|-------------|---------------|--:|--:|--:|---:|---:|---:|----:|---:|---:|---:|----:|----:|